davidweigao/AndroidChecker/README.md

-This is a checker game on Android.
+This is a simple Checker game I created long time ago.
+Uploading to github for archive.